-The Technical Communication Program is part of the UW College of Engineering.
+The Program for Engineering Communication is part of the UW College of Engineering.

 About the Program

-UW Engineering CampusInstructors in the Technical Communication Program teach the major communication courses for undergraduate students in the College of Engineering.
+UW Engineering CampusInstructors in the Program teach the major communication courses for undergraduate students in the College of Engineering.
 The Engineering Communication course (InterEGR 397) meets the University’s General Education (Comm-B) requirement and several engineering departmental requirements.
 A second course in Technical Presentations (EPD 275) is required by some undergraduate programs.
 Beyond these requirements, engineering and other undergraduate students from all disciplines may choose to earn the Technical Communication Certificate, which functions like a minor and further enhances their professional communication skills.
-The mission and learning objectives for the full Technical Communication program may be found here.
+The mission and learning objectives for the full Program for Engineering Communication may be found here.

 Our Role in the College of Engineering

-The Technical Communication Program promotes communication skills that transfer across the engineering curriculum beyond teaching the required core communication courses, and our instructors often serve as liaisons to courses of all levels in the College.
+PEC promotes communication skills that transfer across the engineering curriculum beyond teaching the required core communication courses, and our instructors often serve as liaisons to courses of all levels in the College.
 Because we know that students should learn and practice writing and presentation skills early in their undergraduate career, we have given guest lectures in several courses and have provided guidance for end-of-semester design reports.
 We have worked with senior design courses in multiple departments to help students refine their preliminary and final design reports and their presentations.
-While our focus is typically on undergraduate education, we support CoE’s graduate programs through guest lectures, multi-day writing workshops, and sessions at NEO.
-Tech Comm faculty also teach graduate students and professional engineers in courses offered by Interdisiplinary Professional Programs (formerly EPD).
+While our focus is typically on undergraduate education, we support the CoE’s graduate programs through guest lectures, multi-day writing workshops, and sessions at NEO.
+PEC faculty also teach graduate students and professional engineers in courses offered by Interdisiplinary Professional Programs (formerly EPD).

 Our instructors have worked directly with faculty in engineering departments as well: we have helped instructors integrate communication instruction into their courses; design specific, focused communication assignments; and create grading rubrics that articulate clear expectations for student work.
 Additionally, with support from the College, we have produced a series of Moodle-based instructional modules that faculty can use in their own courses to provide an overview of best practices in many different communication areas.